thejessewinton/tinylight-ui/packages/map/README.md

 - `width`: The width of the map in pixels.
 - `height`: The height of the map in pixels.
 - `markers`: An array of objects representing the markers to be placed on the map.
 Each object should have `lat` and `lng` properties, as well as an optional `size` property, which can be used to render custom markers of different sizes. `createMap` also accepts a generic type for additional properties on the marker.
 This can be useful for creating tooltips, or other customizations.
-- `mapSamples`: The number of samples to be taken from the map.
-This is used to create the map's points.
+- `mapSamples`: The target number of points generated on the map.

 ```typescript
 const { points, markers } = createMap({